-The Directors of V2Y Corporation Ltd. (formerly known as Synagie Corporation Ltd.) (the "Company") present their statement to the members together with the audited financial statements of the Company and its subsidiaries (the "Group") for the financial year ended 31 December 2020, the statement of financial position and the statement of changes in equity of the Company as at 31 December 2020.
+The Directors of V2Y Corporation Ltd. (the "Company") present their statement to the members together with the audited financial statements of the Company and its subsidiaries (the "Group") for the financial year ended 31 December 2021, the statement of financial position of the Company as at 31 December 2021 and the statement of changes in equity of the Company for the financial year ended 31 December 2021.